 VANCE: The two above that I mentioned.
 His conclusion on arskenosite and on “male” from Leviticus 18.

-SOLBERG: Hmm…The conclusion that arskenosite “means the sum of its deconstructed parts” was taken from the NAS Concordance.
+SOLBERG: Well, the conclusion that arskenosite “means the sum of its deconstructed parts” was taken from the NAS Concordance.
 So perhaps your problem is with that dictionary, which defines the compound Greek term arskenosite as “sodomite.”
 And while the normal Hebrew word for “man” may be ish or adam, in the specific verse quoted (Lev 18:22) the Hebrew word used is zcr (za-char).
 And I’m not clear on your point that “zcr is used with the same verb for prostitution in other texts in reference to young boys prostituted in cultic pagan sacrifice.”
 How does this make a difference to the context of the word in Lev 18?
 What are you suggesting would be the proper interpretation of Lev 18:22?

 VANCE: Nobody that actually studies languages relies on dictionaries.
 That’s the mistake he makes.
 You look at usage in the context of every occurrence.
 A dictionary or lexicon is just a tool.
 Accurately interpreted, Leviticus 18:21-22 makes no mention of homosexuality whatsoever.